Ukraine applies to join EU as first round of talks with Russia ends

 The Russian military has denied targeting residential areas despite abundant evidence of shelling of homes, schools and hospitals

-For the second day in a row, the Kremlin raised the specter of nuclear war, reporting that its land, air and sea nuclear forces had been put on high alert following Putin’s weekend order.
-And stepping up his rhetoric, Putin denounced the U.S. and its allies as an “empire of lies.”
+As the invasion dragged on more slowly than many in the West expected, with the outgunned Ukrainians mounting stiff resistance, the Kremlin reported that its land, air and sea nuclear forces had been put on high alert following Putin’s weekend order.
+Stepping up his rhetoric, Putin denounced the U.S. and its allies as an “empire of lies.”

 For many, the nuclear high alert stirred up memories of the 1962 Cuban Missile Crisis and fears that the West could be drawn into direct conflict with Russia.